Study Shows Offspring Live Longer When Parents Lived Longer

 “It’s been unclear why some older people develop heart conditions in their sixties while others only develop these conditions in their nineties or even older,” says David Melzer, MBBCh, PhD, senior author of the study.
 “Avoiding the well-known risk factors such as smoking is very important, but our research shows there are also factors inherited from parents that influence heart health.
 As we understand these parental factors better, we should be able to help more people to age well.”

-Clinical Topics: Arrhythmias and Clinical EP, Dyslipidemia, Heart Failure and Cardiomyopathies, Prevention, Atrial Fibrillation/Supraventricular Arrhythmias, Homozygous Familial Hypercholesterolemia, Acute Heart Failure, Hypertension, Smoking
+Clinical Topics: Arrhythmias and Clinical EP, Dyslipidemia, Heart Failure and Cardiomyopathies, Prevention, Atherosclerotic Disease (CAD/PAD), Atrial Fibrillation/Supraventricular Arrhythmias, Homozygous Familial Hypercholesterolemia, Acute Heart Failure, Hypertension, Smoking

 Keywords: Anemia, Atrial Fibrillation, Biological Specimen Banks, Cohort Studies, Coronary Artery Disease, Death Certificates, Fathers, Follow-Up Studies, Health Promotion, Heart Failure, Hypercholesterolemia, Hypertension, Hypertension, Incidence, Longevity, Middle Aged, Mothers, Motor Activity, Obesity, Parents, Peripheral Vascular Diseases, Research Personnel, Risk Factors, Smoking, Stroke, Volunteers